datfinesoul/pro-auth-bot/README.md

   then prevents proper submission of that page.
   1.)
 Clear the passwords for Github OR
   1.)
 Clear the field prior to submitting
+- Same problem with the `secret`.
+Before updating this page, please make sure none of the fields have a colored background indicating auto change.

 - After installing a Github App, it still needs to be made active